Hawking radiation with pure states: symmetry and direct-sum quantum theory

 $\vert\Psi_{\pm}\rangle $ are orthogonal states \cite{Conway} of the direct-sum Hilbert space

-Here $\Hc_\pm$ are called the superselection sectors, states in these sectors cannot be superposed coherently with each other.
+Here, $\Hc_\pm$ are called the geometric superselection sectors\footnote{The nomenclature geometric superselection sectors is because the Hilbert spaces $\Hc_\pm$ are associated with the physical states in the parity conjugate regions, which means we attach the Hilbert space to describe states in a particular region of physical space.}; states in these sectors cannot be superposed coherently with each other, and a state corresponding to one sector does not evolve to the other.
 Here $\pm$ mean the parity conjugate regions of physical space.
 The states $\vert\Psi_{\pm}\rangle $ evolve according the following direct-sum Schr\"{o}dinger equation

 where $\hat{H}_\pm\LF \hat{x}_\pm,\,\hat{p}_\pm \RF$ give the Hamiltonians of the system $\hat{H}=\hat{H}_+\oplus \hat{H}_-$, which are functions of position and momenta operators of the target space defined by